Every business scans the marketplace for the best vendor so they can make an informed purchase.

 - Request for information (RFI): A request for information is a formal document companies use to explore available options in the marketplace.
 They use open-ended questions to discover how prospective vendors can support them in meeting their business challenges.

 - Request for proposal (RFP): A request for proposal is an official process that outlines a project for products or services.
-Buyers utilize RFPs to gather information on different vendors and how they will perform if chosen.
-Companies use RFPs when they have a complex project with detailed technical requirements that needs significant product customizations.
+Buyers use RFPs to gather information on different vendors and how they will perform if chosen.
+Companies use RFPs when they have a complex project with detailed technical requirements and significant product customizations.

 When should you use an RFQ?